scylladb/sphinx-scylladb-theme/docs/source/configuration/multiversion.rst

 Listing new versions
 --------------------

-.. warning:: Maintaining multiple versions is expensive.
+.. caution:: Maintaining multiple versions is expensive.
 Consider listing docs for new versions only if the release introduces relevant breaking changes reflected in the documentation.
     For example, it's preferable to build docs for a major release rather than one release per patch.

 The settings ``TAGS`` and ``BRANCHES`` in ``conf.py`` defines which versions are supported: